 Each category will be awarded the following

-– Award of Excellence (only 1 per category) – receive a plaque and full featured article in WLA Magazine
+– Award of Excellence (only 1 per category) – receive a plaque and full feature in WLA Awards Magazine.

-– Merit Award (only 1 per category) – receive award and published in WLA Magazine
+– Merit Award (only 1 per category) – receive an award and published in WLA Awards Magazine.

 Any client or organisation who wishes to enter a project must have written permission from the landscape architect or design firm.

 Jurors and Employees of WLA Magazine & World Landscape Architecture or associated companies are ineligible to enter.

 February 16 – Submission DEADLINE is 11:59pm – HONOLULU TIME (GMT -10)

 April 10 – Awards winners published online and in a WLA Award Magazine.

 WLA is very proud to announce the five world-renowned jurors for 2018, who have experience in working in different parts of the world as landscape architects and designers.